 Cost Savings and Spotinst

-We currently run about one third of our Kubernetes nodes on on-demand instances.
+We currently run about one-third of our Kubernetes nodes on on-demand instances.
 These are typically instances that have large data volumes attached and typically need to run for longer periods of time (like MySQL for example).
 The other two-thirds of our instances are all run as Spot via Spotinst Elastigroups.
-These Elastigroup clusters are all provisioned with Terraform as well and when we need to make a change like an AMI or UserData script for example we can easily make this change with Terraform.
+These Elastigroup clusters are all provisioned with Terraform as well and when we need to make a change like an AMI or UserData script, for example, we can easily make this change with Terraform.
 If we need to launch MySQL pods these will be provisioned on instances labeled On-Demand.
 Most of our services are spikey, this is why it makes more sense for us to scale our Kubernetes nodes running on Spot via memory rather than CPU.
 We also have a separate GPU Kubernetes nodes specifically for Data Science.
 These are less time critical and typically run as batches at night.
-We also built a Erlang program called PodMon that just collects all our Kubernetes reservations into CloudWatch.
+We also built an Erlang program called PodMon that just collects all our Kubernetes reservations into CloudWatch.
 We can then scale the number of Kubernetes nodes with Spotinst via the custom CloudWatch metric created by PodMon.

 “With Spotinst we managed to reduce our kubernetes infrastructure costs by at least 80%.
 We also have peace of mind that our live production environment is protected from Spot Interruptions or lack of capacity concerns.
 The Spotinst API integration with kubernetes also ensures that there is a seamless transition from an expensive spot to a cheaper spot that is all handled Seamlessly.
 We’re experiencing an interruption rate that is basically 0% annually”